The purpose of clinical/field experiences at the University of Memphis is to allow

 program except for candidates on transitional licenses.
 Students must spend time

-in schools in classrooms to develop requisite skills for the student teaching semester
+in schools in classrooms to develop requisite skills for the clinical teaching semester

 or, in the case of Ready2Teach, year-long residency.